MAGBOY/legal/terms.md

 4. the quality of the site or any services or materials purchased or accessible by you will meet your expectations; and
 5. any errors or defects in The Changelog service and The Changelog materials will be corrected.

 This The Changelog service and The Changelog materials may include technical or other mistakes, inaccuracies, or typographical errors.
 The Changelog may make changes to the site, materials and services, including the prices and descriptions of any software or products listed, at any time in its sole discretion and without notice.
-The The Changelog service and The Changelog materials may be out of date, and The Changelog makes no commitment to update the site, materials and services.
+The Changelog service and The Changelog materials may be out of date, and The Changelog makes no commitment to update the site, materials and services.

 You acknowledge and agree that: